Hình ảnh trang

 Mason, the poetical veteran, has at length put an end to the impudent usurpations of his merits, by confefsing himself the author of the heroic epistle to Sir William Chambers.

 A more critical winter for the underwriters has not been witnefsed for many years.
-Almost every port on the coast, from the number of vefsels put in for succour, gives evidence of the disastrous effects of the late tempestuous weather.
-Dover, Ramsgate, Dartmouth, and Plymouth harbours, are crowded with nearly an equal proportion of distrefs; and in Cowes no lefs than twenty foreign fhips are now unloading to repair da
+AImost every port on the coast, from the number of vefsels put in for succour, gives evidence of the disastrous effects of the late tempestuous weather.
+Dover, Ramsgate, Dartmouth, and Plymouth harbours, are crowded with nearly an equal proportion of distrefs; and in Cowes no lefs than twenty foreign fhips are now unloading to repair da mages sustained.

-nesday, a nobleman cautioned him to be upon his guard, as he was very suspicious of there being some thieves in the room; soon after an atempt was made by a person unseen to break the guard from the sword, which his Royal Highness perceiving, immediately turned, and found it hanging by a mere thread.
+was very suspicious of there being some thieves in the room; soon after an atempt was made by a person unseen to break the guard from the sword, which his Royal Highness per- A forgery to a very considerceiving, immediately turned,able amount, it is said, has been

-A forgery to a very considerable amount, it is said, has been discovered on the Bank of England; the parties suspected are two of the clerks; one is now in custody, the other is absconded.
-A private examination took place last night before the Directors and two Magistrates, the result of which was, a committment of the party suspected, for farther examination.
+discovered on the Bank of England; the parties suspected are two of the clerks; one is now in custody, the other is absconded.
+A, private examination took place last night before the Directors and two Magistrates, the result of which was, a committment of the party suspected, for farther ex, amination.

 On Thursday the price of sugars rose 9 s. per hundred weight, and even at this exorbitant price there were not many people inclined to sell.
-About 50 hogsheads were sold.
+About

-Sir R. Arkwright was a barber at Manchester in 1774.
+His partner, and Mr Phillips were common workmen also.
+Sir R. Arkwright was a bar-50 hogfheads were sold. ber at Manchester in 1774.
 Sir Frank Standish kept him at Preston, to qualify him as a voter there.

-Sir R.Hotham, who is so well known for his opulence, and his use of it, was at his outset a domestic to Calcraft, the agent,
+Sir R.Hotham, who is so well known for his opulence, and his use of it, was at his outset a domestic to Calcraft, the agent.

-with instruments for cultivating fected must be acceptable ti
+with instruments for cultivating fected must be acceptable títhe ground, which is represen- dings to the community.
+At ted as remarkably fertile.

 In each fhip are accommodations for forty or fifty artificers and husbandmen, who are going to settle in the country under the protection of the